hai-vr/av3-animator-as-code/README.md

 - `BlendTree NewBlendTreeAsRaw()` /// Create a new BlendTree asset.
 The asset is generated into the container.
 - `AacFlClip NewClip(string name)` /// Create a new clip with a name.
 However, the name is only used as a suffix for the asset.
 The asset is generated into the container.
 FIXME: This is quite pointless because the name is mangled anyways.
 - `AacFlClip DummyClipLasting(float numberOf, AacFlUnit unit)` /// Create a new clip which animates a dummy transform for a specific duration specified in an unit (Frames or Seconds).
+- `void RemoveAllParameter(string parameterName)` /// Remove parameter from all animators of the Avatar descriptor.
+The parameter would not be removed from animator that uses it.
 - `void RemoveAllMainLayers()` /// Remove all main layers matching that system from all animators of the Avatar descriptor.
 - `void RemoveAllSupportingLayers(string suffix)` /// Remove all supporting layers matching that system and suffix from all animators of the Avatar descriptor.
 - `AacFlLayer CreateMainFxLayer()` /// Create the main Fx layer of that system, clearing the previous one of the same system.
 You are not obligated to have a main layer.